-The envisaged priorities focus on the rehabilitation and upgrading of rail, river and air links and county roads, including the construction or rehabilitation of ring roads.
-Besides the targets mentioned in Part III, Chapter 1.2 (Sustainable transport), the county road network will be rehabilitated and upgraded over a length of 877 kilometres and the urban street network (411 km) by 2015, ring roads (up to 219 km) will be built or upgraded, leading to an increase of road freight and passenger traffic by 10%, while improving safety conditions.
+Besides the targets mentioned in Part III, Chapter 1.2 (Sustainable transport), the county road network will be rehabilitated and upgraded over a length of 877 kilometres and the urban street network (411 km) by 2015, the ring roads (up to 219 km) will be built or upgraded, leading to an increase of road freight and passenger traffic by 10%, while improving safety conditions.

-Taking into account the specific needs and the development level of each Romanian region and considering that the regions have an insufficient and uncompetitive transport infrastructure, which does not meet the requirements of the EU Single Market, it is expected that the profitability, value added and lateral benefits of investments in infrastructure will be considerable.
+Taking into account the specific needs resulting from the development level of each Romanian region and considering that the regions have an insufficient and uncompetitive transport infrastructure, which does not meet the requirements of the EU Single Market, it is expected that the profitability, value added and lateral benefits of investments in infrastructure will be considerable.